abhisheksoni27/term-stats/README.md

 }
 ```

 Save it and move on.
 You are done.
-The next step is gonna be brilliant.
+The next step is gonna be _brilliant_.

 **Party Step** All you have to do now is fire a terminal, and type in